edidonato1/TicTacToe/README.md

 ## Tic Tac Toe

 This was a weekend side project from when I was in my bootcamp in late 2020.
-Rather than using an array of possible winning scenarios, the game logic uses a matrix of stateful "squares", and uses ES6 Array destructuring to search for winning scenarios:
+Using an array of possible winning scenarios, the game logic uses a matrix of stateful "squares", and uses ES6 Array destructuring to search for winning scenarios:

 ```
   const [squareA1, setSquareA1] = useState(null)